jamesfalkner/MicroProfileThorntailOnAzure/README.md

 <img src="https://github.com/cealsair/MicroProfileThorntailOnAzure/blob/master/images/11_ReedeemAzurePortal.png" width="700">

-12. Now, on to create an all-in-one OpenShift Origin cluster, as follows:
+# B. Instantiating an all-in-one OpenShift Origin cluster on Azure

 #### Create a Single VM OpenShift Origin deployment using the Azure Portal
 Please ensure that an account has already been configured before clicking the button below.